 Dylan was welcomed by the pastor and members of Mother Emmanuel Church.
 He sat through a Bible study class and then calmly shot nine welcoming people at point blank range.
 That’s just plain evil.
 He was listening as Christians read and discussed the Bible.
 It was an activity that might have taken place in his own home congregation, although I doubt that he would have attended such a class.

 But it was apparent that words of Scripture and the experience of Christian fellowship, which are prized among Christians, meant nothing to him.
 He had totally abandoned that religious-cultural context.
 I suspect he has totally abandoned, if not renounced, the Christian faith.
 He might even regard Christianity as the source of Western society’s cultural corruption, as the Nazis did and as neo-Nazis have, what with Christianity’s love ethic and outreach to all people.
-The white supremacist ideology is anti-Christian as well as racist, implicitly if not explicitly—although there are many racists in Christian congregations.
+The white supremacist ideology is anti-Christian as well as racist, implicitly if not explicitly—although there are many Bible-toting racists in Christian congregations.
 But it was Dylann Roof who pulled the trigger.

 Is Dylan evil?
-I don’t believe he’s beyond redemption.
+He was seduced by evil, but I don’t believe he’s beyond redemption.
 Members of the murder victims’ families have already graciously offered him forgiveness.
 But he was taken possession by evil forces that replaced the mind of Christ with an evil mind.
 This isn’t the kind of stuff secular people or the secular analysts are likely to talk about.
 But Christians need to be aware that our adversary the devil prowls around like a roaring lion seeking someone to devour, that sometimes the devil’s disguise is a seductive but evil ideology, and that we need to resist it, firm in our faith.